nvaccess/addon-datastore/docs/submitters/jsonMetadata.md

 ### lastTestedVersion
 The add-on has been tested up to and including this version of NVDA.
 Must be a valid NVDA API version.
+Must match the lastTestedNVDAVersion in the addon manifest.
 Valid NVDA API versions are listed in [nvdaAPIVersions.json](https://github.com/nvaccess/addon-datastore-transform/blob/main/nvdaAPIVersions.json).

 Example: